 The obvious thing to say at this point is that you need to follow up.
 But again, that’s obvious.
 You definitely need to follow up and say how much you appreciated the call, but you also need to continue to stay in touch.
 One way to do this is by offering help.

-Maybe you notice something’s not working on their site so you let them know.
-Maybe you realize they’ve made a typo on their homepage so you reach out so it can get fixed.
+Maybe you notice something’s not working on their site, so you let them know.
+Maybe you realize they’ve made a typo on their homepage, so you reach out so it can get fixed.
 Or maybe you read an article that’s perfect for them and will help their business.
 All of these are great ways to stay in touch and to let them know you still appreciate what they do and that you want to help them succeed.

 The fine line here is that you need to make sure what you’re doing isn’t annoying.
 Correcting things too frequently or too strongly will be obnoxious.
-You don’t want to over use this as a way to stay in touch, but if something big or obvious comes up, make sure to reach out and let them know you’ve got their back and you’re happy to help out.
+You don’t want to overuse this as a way to stay in touch, but if something big or obvious comes up, make sure to reach out and let them know you’ve got their back and you’re happy to help out.

 Tip #5: Send Referrals

 Another great way to stay in touch is to send referrals.
 Not only are you hoping the person you’ve met will be able to send business your way, but you also want to be a contributor to the relationship and send business their way as well.
-You can email them directly about business opportunities, or you can refer people and ask them to mention you when they get in touch.
+You can email them directly about business opportunities or refer people and ask them to mention you when they get in touch.

 Sharing content is another way to send referrals.
 Whenever you share something, you’ll spread content that was painstakingly created and send more visitors to your friend’s site.
 Eventually, the person you’re building a relationship with won’t necessarily owe you, but they’ll appreciate your support and be more likely to help out in the future.